WWE Makes History With Mae Young Classic Commentary Team Announcement

 What's the story?

-The second annual Mae Young Classic is scheduled to be taped tonight and tomorrow and ahead of the show, WWE has announced the commentary team which includes two females for the first time.
+The Mae Young Classic is due to begin taping tonight and WWE announced earlier today that the commentary team for the show will include two women for the first time in the history of the company

 Follow Sportskeeda for the latest WWE news, rumors and all other wrestling news.